 Travelling also gets you to step outside of your comfort zone and stops you from living a sheltered life.
-And you know what they say: life begins at the end of your comfort zone – am I right?
+And life begins at the end of your comfort zone.

 I mean, do you really want to live the same year over and over again and call that a life?
 Life’s for living, people.

 I know it’s easier said than done but try not to get into a rut because you’ll only regret it later on down the line.

 The benefits of travelling while we’re young are endless.